 Our Accessibility Journey

 When we started training we took the standard approach and created courses that benefitted a majority of people.
 They were delivered by able bodied trainers who spoke English.
-But we then started to discuss a new idea with one of our trainers who had become deaf, later in life and now spoke and taught British Sign Language (BSL).
-What we discovered was that all courses that we could find that were aimed at deaf people were delivered by a speaking and hearing trainer with a BSL interpreter in the corner.
+But we then started to discuss a new idea with one of our trainers who is deaf and communicated in British Sign Language (BSL).
+What we discovered was that all courses we could find that were aimed at deaf people were delivered by a speaking and hearing trainer with a BSL interpreter in the corner.
 This seemed a little wrong to us, so we started to explore options with courses being led in BSL.

 The first trial was a taster course in Norwich we the Directors (Meg and John) joined Tsena (our BSL trainer) at a deaf social event where Tsena delivered a short session in resuscitation and recovery position.
 The first thing we noticed was how difficult it was for us to communicate.
 We were 2 hearing people in a room of deaf people and we really struggled to communicate with anyone.
 The stark realisation that this is what it is like for deaf people on a daily basis hit really hard and we decided there and then that we could do things better.

 So we started to develop a BSL version of the course.
-The easy thing was setting a standard for the trainer.
-A standard of level 6 BSL speaker was easy but because the language has some subtle differences we also had to adjust some of the wording on some of the slides.
+Following a short discussion we set a BSL standard for the trainer, level 6 BSL.
+This allows the trainer to communicate like a native and adapt to any subtle differences between spoken English and BSL.
+We had to adjust some wording on some of the slides.
 We also altered some of the activities to make them easier for people to communicate with their hands while completing tasks.
 Finally we were ready to trial the new product.
 Sign Health, a charity providing care for deaf people, were the first test subjects.
 They had a few hearing people on the course and in an interesting turn of events we had BSL interpreters present to translate it for the hearing people.

 The next steps - visually impaired